500 Washington Avenue,

 Members and their guests only

 Skokie Country Club started out in life as a 9-hole course which was redesigned by Thomas Bendelow in 1904.
 Skokie acquired the Donald Ross moniker after the great architect paid the club a visit in 1914, adding archetypical bunkering and domed greens.
+He kept only the 8th hole from the Bendelow layout.
 Skokie played host to the 1922 US Open, the first at which tickets were sold.
 A record number of spectators witnessed a spectacular win by a certain 20-year-old Gene Sarazen.

 In the late 1930s, following the acquisition of more land, William Langford and Theodore Moreau were commissioned to redesign Skokie with one eye focused on Donald Ross’s earlier intentions.
+They retained approximately half the Ross holes.
 Rees Jones made some minor modifications in the early 1980s, but the course in play at Skokie today is largely in the design image and likeness of Langford and Moreau.

 Perhaps Skokie’s best hole is the double dogleg par five 11th which is heavily bunkered from fairway to green and flanked on the right by a brook.